scds/text-analysis-2/index.md

 **Identifying Proper Nouns with Named Entity Recognition belongs to a series of workshops on computational text analysis.**

+Names - of people or places, for instance - are a common feature of interest when working with texts at scale.
+We can use a search function to locate occurrences of names that we are expecting to find, such as "Frederick Douglass," but how do we go about searching for all names in the text - even those we do not know to look for?

-Named entity recognition (NER) identifies words that may be names, places, or organizations within unstructured text.
-It can support exploratory data analysis, highlighting entities for further investigation through close reading.
-In this module, we will explore how NER works and apply it to a text corpus.
+The natural language processing technique of named entity recognition (NER) identifies words - or *tokens* - that may be names, places, or organizations within unstructured text.
+Some NER tools will also identify tokens that may represent dates, currency and so on.
+It can support exploratory data analysis, highlighting entities for further investigation through close reading or produce a list of entities that can then be counted and compared.
+In this lesson, we will explore how NER works and apply it to a text corpus.

 ## Learning Outcomes